CEED/libCEED/python/README.md

 To install libCEED for Python, run

-    python setup.py build install

-In the top level folder.
+    pip install libceed

+or in a clone of the repository via `pip install .`

-## Examples
+## Examples and Tutorials

-For examples of libCEED for Python, see the folder `tests/python`.
+For examples and short tutorials see the folder `examples/tutorials`.
+It contains some [Jupyter](https://jupyter.org/) notebooks using Python and C.
+Jupyter can be installed locally so that users can edit and interact with these notebook.

+`tutorial0`-`tutorial5` illustrate libCEED for Python, each one focusing on one class of objects.

+`tutorial6` shows a standalone libCEED C example.